 The United States is an accredited member of the International Civil Aviation Organization's (ICAO) Regional Office for North America, Central America, and the Caribbean (NACC) located in Mexico City, and the FAA participates extensively in ICAO activities in both the NACC and the South American (SAM) Regional Office in Lima, Peru.
 The FAA Western Hemisphere Office (AWH) leads coordination for all policy-related meetings in the NACC and SAM regions.

-The Western Hemisphere Director is located in Panama City, Panama.
-The Western Hemisphere currently has offices for our FAA Senior Representatives in Panama City, Panama; Miami, Florida; and Brasilia, Brazil.
+The AWH Director is located in Panama City, Panama.
+AWH currently has offices for our FAA Senior Representatives in Panama City, Panama; Brasília, Brazil; Mexico City, Mexico, and Miami, Florida.

 The resilience of the region has been demonstrated by the swift aviation recovery of most Latin American countries following the COVID-19 pandemic.
 Recent FAA and industry forecasts predict that much of the Western Hemisphere will continue to experience significant aviation growth in the coming years.